nstack/stackhut/docs/using_service/general.rst

 General Usage Notes
 ===================

-StackHut services can be accesed easily either through client side libraries, or direcrly using the underlying JSON+HTTP protocol.
-Either way there are several pints to note to make communticating with your services as easy and efficent as possible.
+StackHut services can be accessed easily either through client side libraries, or directly using the underlying JSON+HTTP protocol.
+Either way there are several pints to note to make communicating with your services as easy and efficient as possible.

 .. _using_general_files: